Prospective Undergraduate Student

 Check your To Do List often as items may be added throughout the year!

-SUNY Smart Track Financial Aid Award letters will be mailed to your permanent address when your financial aid package has been determined.
-The award letter provides information regarding your estimated expenses and financial aid you may be eligible for, as well as important information about UB.
+SUNY Financial Aid Plan notifications will be mailed to your permanent address when your financial aid package has been determined.
+The letter provides information regarding your estimated expenses and financial aid you may be eligible for, as well as important information about UB.

-Financial aid awards are based on your academic career, cost of attendance and assumed enrollment.
-You can learn more about the different categories of financial aid awards in Types of Aid.
+Financial aid amounts are based on your academic career, cost of attendance and assumed enrollment.
+You can learn more about the different categories of financial aid on our Types of Aid webpage.

-You can view your financial aid award package in HUB Student Center by clicking on the View Financial Aid link in the Finances section.
+You can view your financial aid package in HUB by clicking on the Financial Aid / Scholarships tile on your homepage.

 Loans and Work-Study are considered optional aid and must be accepted or declined.

-If you decline or reduce your loan(s) and then determine that you need to borrow additional funds later in the year, you can complete the Loan Revision Request form and request up to your maximum eligibility.
+If you decline or reduce your loan(s) and then determine that you need to borrow additional funds later in the year, you can complete the Financial Aid Revision Request form and request up to your maximum eligibility.

 Submitting your tuition deposit confirms that you will be attending UB.
 We will begin using your UB email address to send you important information pertaining to your financial aid.